rob-sokolowski/hippo-lamdera/README.md

 ### Study session:
 All cards have a `nextPromptScheduledAt` field.
 If you're consistently recalling a card's answer correctly, this date get pushed further into the future on each correct response.
-Cards you're not doing well on, will be scheduled for study more frequently.
+Cards you're not doing well on will be scheduled for prompting more frequently.

-#### Sample prompt:
+Sample prompt:
 ![img](./assets/screenshot2.png)

-#### Sample self-grading panel
+Sample self-grading panel:
 ![img](./assets/screenshot3.png)